Double J Riding Club Camps and Youth Programs

 • Ages: 1–16 years old

-• Price: Single Day Horse Camp is $120 per day; week long horse camps cost $495 per week for a 4-day week and $590 per week for a 5-day week; intermediate and advance horse camps each cost $575 per 5-day week; before and after care is $7 per hour.
+• Price: Single Day Horse Camp is $120 per day; 4-day week long horse camps are $495 per week and 5-day week long horse camps are $590 per week; Intermediate Horse Camp is $590 per 5-day week; Advance Horsemanship Horse Camp is $600 per 5-day week; before and after care is $7 per hour, charged based on sign in and sign out times.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.